 Museum entry prices can vary depending on if they are state-run or privately funded.
 But it’s generally safe to assume that a museum visit will set you back somewhere around €5-15.

-When it comes to entry into any museum or historical site, be aware if you qualify for any discounts as well.
+Be aware if you qualify for any discounts as well.
 Almost everywhere in Italy offer significant (up to 50%) discounts if you have a valid student ID and you also won’t have to pay as much if you are under the age of 26 or over the age of 65.
-Do you research beforehand to see if you qualify for these.

-Also, if you plan to visit a number of historical sites and museums in any given city, it can often work out to be more cost effective to purchase the city’s tourism card rather than pay the full price of every individual site you want to visit.
+It can also often work out to be more cost-effective to purchase a specific city’s tourism card rather than pay the full price of every individual site you want to visit.
 Take the time to work out the sums before you go to see if it’s worth it for you.

 Also, it can be a better bang for your buck to seek out smaller, locally-run businesses rather than bigger corporations.
 For instance, we went on a balsamic vinegar tour in Modena that was completely free.
 We just contacted the acetaia directly.